 We encourage students to make a difference to their community and beyond.
 The Derby High School had several students elected as members of the Youth Parliament over recent years.
 All learners are given the opportunity to vote for candidates in Bury during the elections.
 The experience they have of voting in the Youth Parliament elections develops their understanding of democracy and the values that accompany it, ensuring they mature into responsible citizens.

 Charitable fundraising opportunities are pursued by many of our pupils who are always seeking ways to help those in need.
+Our Student Council Charity group is called ETHOS (Expressing the heart of school).
+It meets regularly to establish priorities for the school’s charity work

 Science busking involved our student scientists going out into the community and promoting the wonders of science to the general public.